josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 But another proposition can accidentally become attached:

-because hostility towards Israel can sometimes attack Jewish identity, experiencing criticism of Israel as an attack upon Jewish identity confirms that the criticism is antisemitic.
+**because hostility towards Israel can sometimes attack Jewish identity, experiencing criticism of Israel as an attack upon Jewish identity confirms that the criticism is antisemitic.**

 Those propositions are not equivalent.

-If institutions repeatedly affirm the second relationship without sufficient differentiation, they may inadvertently reinforce Atzmi Yisrael:
+If institutions repeatedly affirm the second relationship without sufficient differentiation, they may inadvertently reinforce **Atzmi Yisrael**:

-Israel feels like part of me
+**Israel feels like part of me**
 ↓
-criticism of Israel feels like an attack upon me
+**criticism of Israel feels like an attack upon me**
 ↓
-institutions recognise attacks upon Jewish identity as antisemitism ↓ therefore my experience confirms the classification
+**institutions recognise attacks upon Jewish identity as antisemitism**
 ↓
+**therefore my experience confirms the classification**
+↓
-Israel becomes still harder to differentiate from the protected self
+**Israel becomes still harder to differentiate from the protected self**

 The result can become circular.